Australia – Measures Affecting the Importation of Apples from New Zealand (DS367)

 Contrary to New Zealand's assertions, Australia is not

-the SPS Agreement, or indeed the DSU.
-Rather,
+to rewrite the SPS Agreement or indeed the DSU.

-drawing on Appellate Body guidance, Australia has advanced
+Rather, drawing on Appellate Body guidance, Australia has

 The product at issue is clear

-New Zealand seeks to run a dual-track argument on product at
+seeks to run a dual-track argument on product at issue.

-issue.
-On the one hand, New Zealand asserts that the
+On the one hand, New Zealand asserts that the product at issue

-product at issue is apples imported from New Zealand into
+is apples imported from New Zealand into Australia.
+On

-Australia.
-On the other hand, New Zealand asserts that,
+the other hand, New Zealand asserts that, "in

-"in practice", it would only export mature symptomless apples.
-Clearly, despite New
+practice", it would only export mature symptomless apples.
+Clearly, despite New Zealand's equivocation

 In principle, Australia agrees with New Zealand's